Wavelyio/wavely-docs/docs/api/sim-card-diagnostics.md

 ```

 !!!info
-    Any of the properties except for the ICC may also be `null` when the diagnostic information is returned.
+    Any of the properties except for the `icc` may also be `null` when the diagnostic information is returned.
     If a value is `null` it simply means we have received no information about that property from the sim card.